 In today’s business world, it can be difficult to maintain all of your team in one location at all times.

 Fortunately, FinTech offers a solution to this very problem.

-Mobile and cloud-based applications, such as the accounting software Xero, allow any member of your team to access your accounts remotely.
-It doesn’t matter if you’re simultaneously employing accountants in Watfordand maintaining a main office in Scotland – FinTech can be used to securely access and manage your accounts, wherever your talent pool happens to be.
+Mobile and cloud-based applications, allow any member of your team to access your accounts remotely.
+It doesn’t matter if you’re simultaneously employing accountants maintaining a main office – FinTech can be used to securely access and manage your accounts, wherever your talent pool happens to be.

 Implementing these systems will require you to familiarize yourself with the latest developments regarding cyber-security and data protection regulations.
 It will be your responsibility to check where your data is legally allowed to be kept, however, storing your information on the cloud also gives you access to secure encryption and automatic software updates, FinTech may have initially left many scratching their heads, but its undeniable benefits could up significant new possibilities for your business, and prove to be a vital tool in your future growth and expansion.
 Implementing solutions now could provide the boost that your business needs to remain ahead of the technological curve.